mustardamus/nuxt-bulma-slim/README.md

 This is an Array of additional `.sass`/`.scss`/`.css` paths that will be bundled along with the `variablesPath` and the Bulma build.
-This is useful if you want to bundle 3rd party libraries like [Buefy](https://buefy.github.io) that depent on Bulma.
+This is useful if you want to bundle 3rd party libraries like [Buefy](https://buefy.github.io) that depend on Bulma.

 #### Default